Theme Development in Magento: The Benefits of an Agency

 • Not mobile optimized

 Following our research and discovery, we map out a plan for theme customization or theme upgrade.
 Each step we take is reviewed with you for additional clarity and approval.
-Our ultimate goal is to use our expertise in building efficient, engaging, and converting Magento eCommerce sites to improve on each of your defined challenges.

 Note: For companies that need significant help ASAP, we have our Magento Rescue service, where we can resolve major website issues and revamp your site code.

+One of the biggest benefits of using a Magento eCommerce agency is that when we develop your site, we don’t cut corners.
 Pre-built extensions (offered by and for Magento sites) are widely used by in-house developers because they appear to save both time and money.
 The problem is these pre-built extensions often result in a slow and sluggish site that takes time, money, and skill to adjust and improve.

 Even if a theme is successfully adjusted or improved, if poorly coded or poorly implemented, there are risks of code interactions that impact the performance and function of the site.
 This is especially true when implementing Magento updates, installing third-party extensions, or releasing your own custom code.